NIH-NICHD/Data-Linkage-Governance/DatabaseAndVisualizationPrototype/README.md

 ## Setup for development

-After installing Ruby and PostgreSQL, and with a local copy of this repository, set up the initial blank database using the following steps:
+After installing Ruby and PostgreSQL, and with a local copy of this repository, install dependencies and set up the initial blank database using the following steps:

 ```
 bundle install
+npm install
 rails db:create
 rails db:migrate
 ```